 Content-based chunking is the most general technique for redundancy elimination.
 Objects or files are divided into chunks, with comparison between chunks made within or across files (Fig. 1).
 The first byte of each chunk is called a marker.
 Chunks generally do not correspond to a specific location inside the file.
-Rather, they are defined by their content, so they may overlap, or have some distance between them.
+Rather, they are defined by their content, so they may overlap or have some distance between them.
 Data chunks can have a fixed or varying size.
 Chunks are identified using a probabilistically unique hash value called a fingerprint.
-Fingerprints are commonly SHA-1 checksums or Rabin fingerprints [6, 8, 11].
+Fingerprints are commonly SHA-1 checksums or Rabin fingerprints [8, 11, 15].
 Rabin fingerprints are especially useful because they can be computed efficiently using a sliding window over a byte stream.

-Fingerprints and chunks are stored in a chunk cache or packet cache (in case of RTE) at two ends of the network link or path.
+Fingerprints and chunks are stored in a chunk cache or packet cache, in case of RTE, at two ends of the network link or path.
 Depending on the implementation, chunks may not need to be stored in the sender side cache, but fingerprints are always stored.
 The receiver side normally stores both fingerprints and chunks.
 When a redundant chunk is identified using a fingerprint on the sender side, instead of sending the whole chunk, only meta-data is sent.
-The encoded meta-data may consist of fingerprints or other information sufficient to reconstruct the whole chunk or a matching region using the receiver-side cache.
-In some cases, the matched region can be expanded beyond the identified chunk to increase the detected redundancy.
+The encoded meta-data may consist of fingerprints or other information sufficient to reconstruct the whole data packet using the receiver-side cache.